nafisnihal/tddd/REFACTORING.md

 - **Better testing** capabilities
 - **Enhanced reusability** across the project
 - **Cleaner code** that's easier to understand and modify
+- **Local storage persistence** for data that survives page refreshes

 The refactored code follows React best practices and modern development patterns, making it much more professional and maintainable.